Azure/Health-Data-and-AI-Blueprint/README IaaS.md

 ### Phase 2:  Applying security policies and monitoring capabilities. ###
 1. Enables Azure disk encryption, using new deployment model that doesn’t require a dedicated Application ID and service principal provisioning.
 2. Enables and configures Microsoft Anti-malware.
-3. Enables Microsoft monitoring agent, for VM eventlog and security audit log collection and retention in an Azure storage account.
+3. Enables Microsoft monitoring agent, for VM event log and security audit log collection and retention in an Azure storage account.
 4. Enables SQL IaaS extension: scheduled maintenance & patching window, Key Vault integration for Extensible Key Management (TDE), and automated encrypted backup support.
 5. Enables SQL AD based administration of existing PaaS database instance.
 6. Network security group and subnet access used to lockdown access between SQL IaaS VM and PaaS SQL instance.
-7. Uses managed service identity, for Sql IaaS VM -> SQL PaaS authentication.
+7. Uses managed service identity, for SQL IaaS VM -> SQL PaaS authentication.

 ### Phase 3: Deploying and executing payload to deployed VM. ###
 1. Custom script extension execution illustrates “lift and shift” of on-premise exported data to the SQL IaaS VM instance, without opening internet facing ports.
 2. Sample health data set is deployed to the IaaS VM and imported into the SQL instance.
 3. IaaS VM to PaaS SQL database query is issued, using Virtual Machine managed service identity authentication.

 NOTE - The VM will be isolated to an Azure VNet.
-To gain access to the IaaS VM, you will require to add and a local inbound port rule to allow 3389 for Remote Desktop (RDP) connection to the VM address.
-Additionally, the VM's password will require to be rereset.
+To gain access to the IaaS VM, you will need to add a local inbound port rule to allow 3389 for Remote Desktop (RDP) connection to the VM address.
+The rule should be restricted to an appropriate range of source addresses.
+Additionally, the VM's password will need to be reset using the "password reset" functionality in the management portal.